The World’s Only Pub

 Sometimes the name of a pub describes exactly what it is.
 So it is with the Big Baobab Bar in Limpopo Province, South Africa.

-The Big Baobab Bar has everything you might find in a traditional British pub—draught beer, bar stools, a dartboard—except maybe your typical pub doesn’t have this many ants.
-The pub even has a telephone and can accommodate more than 50 patrons.
+The Big Baobab Bar comfortably accommodates around 15 patrons, though 54 (probably inebriated) adults once squeezed in for a party.
+The bar has many of the trappings of a traditional European pub — draught beer, bar stools, a dartboard — except there are fewer hooligans and many more ants.
 Coolest of all, literally, is the lower level of the interior tree cavern where the moisture and darkness naturally keep the beer cold.

 Eat Breakfast with a Giraffe